edsilv/iiif-ecs-proposal/README.md

 `Annotation` is equivalent to `Component`.

-IIIF viewers contain the `system` logic.
+IIIF viewers contain the `System` logic.

 To extend your IIIF manifest to allow ECS behaviour, include a custom schema: